-Northampton could scarcely be called beautiful but it still has some handsome buildings.
+Northampton may not be beautiful, but it still has some handsome buildings.
 The town and county are well known for the boot and shoemaking industry which has existed here for centuries.
 One of that trade was William Carey, who started life as a cobbler's apprentice at fourteen ended it as a famous linguist, orientalist and missionary pioneer.

 On the corner of Guildhall Road and St Giles Street is the splendid Guildhall in late Victorian neo-Gothic style, reminiscent of London's Natural History Museum.
 On the first floor are statues of kings, queen and saints, while in the main hall are mural decorations of famous men in Northampton's history, many of whom we will meet elsewhere in the county and beyond: Alfred the Great, claimed by some to be the founder of the town; Oliver Cromwell who may have spent the night here before the Battle of Naseby; William Carey the shoemaker-missionary; Lawrence Washington, twice mayor in the sixteenth century and ancestor of George; and Philip Doddridge, non-conformist preacher and hymn-writer.
 Another mural shows Spencer Perceval, MP for the town who also has a statue in the Guildhall extension.
 He was one of the few Prime Ministers to hold evangelical opinions and the only one to be assassinated - shot by a madman in the lobby of the House of Commons in 1812.